FyraLabs/yttml/README.md

-# ytsub-rs
+# yttml

 A collection of Rust utilities and crates for working with YouTube styled subtitles, an attempt to rewrite the [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter) in Rust.

-While the official YouTube subtitle editor lets you edit timed text, it actually does *not* support the full range of features that the proprietary YouTube subtitle format supports.
-This project aims to provide a more complete solution for working with YouTube subtitles.
+> [!NOTE]
+> This project is still in early development and is not yet ready for use, however it is designed
+> to be a more modern and stable alternative to the original YTSubConverter.

+## Motivation

+If you've ever tried to work with YouTube subtitles, you may have noticed that the official YouTube subtitle editor is quite limited in terms of features.

+However, the YouTube captioning system actually supports a wide range of features that are not exposed in the official editor, the format is called YTT (YouTube Timed Text), version 3 (also called SRV3).

+This format supports almost all the features you would expect from an advanced format like SSA (SubStation Alpha), including text formatting, custom fonts, text alignment, text rotation, karaoke timing, and more.

+The original YTSubConverter was a C# utility that allowed you to convert between various subtitle formats, focusing primarily on converting SSA to SRV3.
+However, the CLI interface was quite clunky and the codebase was not very maintainable, and there was a complete lack of documentation on the SRV3 format.

+This project was created to provide a more modern and maintainable alternative to the original YTSubConverter, and to fully document and study YouTube's proprietary subtitle format.

 ## The SRV3 (YouTube Timed Text) Format